ess-dmsc/event-formation-unit/prototype2/common/clustering/matcher.md

 it has not met the criteria for release.
 In which case it is disassembeled and it's constituent clusters are put back on the front of the queue of unmatched clusters.

-Some additional logic ensures that requests to flush are satisfied and that pulse-type events are also appropriately released without merging them with multi-dimensional clusters.

 # GapMatcher
 This implementation merges clusters without requiring a strict time overlap.
 So long as two clusters are within a certain small time-gap of each other, they are considered to be